Help us match you with local pros in your area

 Always get HVAC estimates in writing before work begins.
 A detailed quote covers costs for both materials and labor.
 Ensure that you understand all terms before signing the contract.

-For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Dublin, you may be able to make do with a furnace on the lower end of this range.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Dublin, you may be able to make do with a lower-capacity furnace.